 Requesting a tool or process to create PSG/HES from binary by almendaz at 2:01 AM EDT on August 1, 2020

 Hi, I would like to know if anyone knows some program/algorythm/process to convert these binary files to some module music format?
 These are sectors for the PC-FX games "Battle Heat" and "Tengai Makyou".
 There's no streamed sound data in both games, except their (RTF) videos, so their music must be sequenced.
 As of today there is not a PC-FX sequenced sound format yet, I wonder if these files could be converted to "HES" format at least.
+At first I thought they were MIDI, but they are not (fake/remnant header maybe?)

 Well, it is MIDI (kind of, it is an archive format containing multiple MIDIs among other files) but there is some incompatible/unusual stuff going on, like an end-of-track marker right after the meta events at the start of the file, which probably cause (all?) ordinary players to simply stop there.
 Also, in most cases there are tons of invalid MIDI events (for example 0x3F) after the end-of-track marker.
 Valid events can NEVER start with anything that has bit 7 not set.
 Supposed key-on events make no sense because neither the key number nor the velocity (according to standard MIDI specs) can exceed the range of 0 to 127 which means those are not really note-on events but something different.
 As far as I can tell, the encoding is proprietary.

+Thank you very much for your reply!
 According to what you wrote, the files must contain some "custom" MIDI - as I do not know MIDI format very much, I thought those MIDI headers were fake/misleading.
 The files do not seem to contain "valid" MIDI events (according to MIDI spec on the net).
+I found 4-bit PCM-like bytes in them, which made me think that those MIDI were some kind of tracker answer to PSX, so that's why I asked in the first place, if there is some algorythm/process/mechanism/etc. So, studying this (propietary) format seems to be the proper way to investigate sound events and their encoding mechanism (basing on your last sentence), which is way above my current capabilities of rudimentary byte-mixing.
+Anyways, thank you again.

 The format is not entirely proprietary.
 The general file structure and at least all meta events at the start of the file up to the end-of-track marker follow the official specs.
 Each file seems to have 3 or 4 distinctive "regions" of sequence and/or other data.
 I have zero knowledge about the game or the soundtrack or what versions of that game exist.
 When I look up that game's soundtrack on Youtube, some versions sound to me like Adlib, not sample-based.
 It's possible that some data inside the MIDI is instrument definition/description (?) and no actual music sequence data.